jasonrowsell/bank-tech-test-ruby/README.md

 ### User Stories

 ```
-As a customer,
+As a client,
-So that I can keep money funds secure,
+So that I can keep funds secure,
 I would like to make a deposit.
 ```

 ```
-As a customer,
+As a client,
 So that I can access my funds,
 I would like to make a withdrawal.
 ```

 ```
-As a customer,
+As a client,
 So that I can keep a record of my finances,
 I would like to request a bank statement.
 ```

 ```
-As a customer,
+As a client,
 So that I can reference my prior transactions,
 I would like my statement to display the date, transaction amount, type, and new balance.
 ```